smartdevicelink/sdl_evolution/proposals/0220-support-for-android-custom-routerservice.md

     </service>
 ```

-In order to identify the issued cases, let's pay attention to when a SDL app starts proxy.
+Let's see how and when a SDL application starts proxy.

-### When SDL apps start proxy?
+### How and when SDL apps start proxy
 There are two major triggers where SDL applications start SdlProxy; one is a broadcast intent sent from RouterService, and the other is all other cases where the app starts SdlProxy by itself.
 Let's see those two triggers in detail.

 #### A trigger sent from RouterService

-A SDL app usually starts proxy when the app receives START_ROUTER_SERVICE_ACTION, which is broadcast intent sent from RouterService.
+A SDL app usually starts proxy when the app receives START_ROUTER_SERVICE_ACTION, which is a broadcast intent sent from RouterService.
 In this case, the broadcast intent includes ComponentName of the RouterService, which is taken by SdlBroadcastReceiver, set it to an instance variable (called queuedService) and then onSdlEnabled is called.
 The SDL app is responsible for overriding onSdlEnabled, starts its own service, and then starts Proxy.
 The Proxy checks to see queuedService, and uses that ComponentName to determine the target RouterService.
 This case works fine regardless of the RouterService is custom or not.

-#### A trigger invoked by SDL app on demand
+#### All other triggers on demand

-This case refers to all other cases than "the trigger sent from RouterService".
+This refers to all other cases than "the trigger sent from RouterService".
 This case requires the app to determine which RouterService to bind with.
 Unless the app identifies the right RouterService, it cannot register with SDL Core.
 Even in that case, Sdl proxy has some fallback logic.
 Let's see the current logic anyway.

 #### Current logic for finding RouterService